SitePen/dstore/docs/Collection.md

 #### `sort([highestSortOrder, nextSortOrder...])`

 This also sorts the collection, but can be called to define multiple sort orders by priority.
 Each argument is an object with a `property` property and an optional `descending` property (defaults to ascending, if not set), to define the order.
 For example: `collection.sort([{property:'lastName'}, {property: 'firstName'}])` would result in a new collection sorted by lastName, with firstName used to sort identical lastName values.

+#### select([property, ...])

+This selects specific properties that should be included in the returned objects.

+#### select(property)

+This will indicate that the return results will consist of the values of the given property of the queried objects.
+For example, this would return a collection of name values, pulled from the original collection of objects:

+	collection.select('name');

 #### `forEach(callback, thisObject)`